Douglas County school board races could be nation’s most watched

 Nelson said that he has great faith in the American judicial system and in whatever the courts decide with regard to the voucher lawsuit.
 But “we need to find a result to the 140-year old legal battle [over the Blaine amendment, which forbids taxpayer funds from going to religious schools].”
 We need to find a resolution to this one way or the other.”

 Nelson’s view about Fagen isn’t new.
 Last year, Justin Williams, a former conservative board member who was term-limited in 2015, said that the majority would not hold unless they cut ties with Fagen.
-In a YouTube video posted by a Facebook group, Douglas County Parents, Williams cited Fagen’s hiring as one of his greatest accomplishments during his time on the board.
+In a YouTube video posted by the political committee Douglas County Parents on their Facebook page, Williams cited Fagen’s hiring as one of his greatest accomplishments during his time on the board.
 But since 2010, the board majority has lost support, he said.
 “There were people who supported us in this cause the last time [who] have switched over.
 I’ve come to the conclusion…that if we go forward in the next election in 2017 without a superintendent change, we’re going to lose.”
 The video was shot at a May 2, 2016, meeting of Liberty Libations, a conservative networking group in Douglas County.
+An political committee, under Colorado law, is one that supports or opposes candidates for elected office.

 Fagen resigned later that month after being named superintendent of the Humble, Texas, school district, which is about a little more than half the size of the Douglas County school district.